benkbaron/Flowergram/README.md

 [heroku]: https://flowergram.herokuapp.com/

 Flowergram is a full stack web application inspired by Instagram and built using Ruby on Rails for the backend, a PostgreSQL database, and React.js with a Redux architectural framework for the frontend.
-Additional tools leveraged include JQuery, JBuilder, Bcrpyt, Paperclip, React Modal and Amazon Web Services.
+Additional tools leveraged include jQuery, JBuilder, BCrpyt, Paperclip, React Modal and Amazon Web Services.

 ## Features & Implementation